First Year Program

 Timing for Rotation Periods

 Please note that graduate students do not follow the undergraduate academic calendar.
 Because you are paid a twelve-month stipend, you are expected to be active in academics and/or research unless the university itself is closed.
-Any time away should be discussed with the DGS during your fist year and your Special Committee Chair in subsequent years.
+During your first year any time away should be discussed with the DGS and your rotation supervisors.
+Refer to the web page on Current Student Funding for details of time away.

 What is expected of a graduate student on rotation?